Skip to content

 Noname Security → Akamai (2024)

-Akamai acquired Noname Security in June 2024.
-Akamai API Security now combines both platforms for API discovery, testing, and runtime protection, and is used by 20% of Fortune 500 companies.
+Akamai picked up Noname Security in June 2024 for roughly $450M.
+Akamai API Security now rolls both platforms together for API discovery, testing, and runtime protection.

 Market Leaders